salboaie/SwarmUtil/README.markdown

-Also, SwarmUtils includes core functionality for working with swarms.
+SwarmUtils includes some reusable functionality for swarm communication (see the SwarmESB project).
-SwarmUtils include various utility functions for working with sockets in js,logging,etc
+SwarmUtils include also some utility functions for working with sockets in js,logging,etc

 ## Install
     $ npm install swarmutil

-## Create a new Swrm node (Adapter)
+## Create a new Swarm node (Adapter)

-    thisAdapter = require('swarmutil').createAdapter("<<adapterName>>",false,false,true);
+    thisAdapter = require('swarmutil').createAdapter("<<adapterName>>");

-The "true" parameter enable verbose output and is usefull for debugging.

 ## Use FastJsonParser

    var parser = require("swarmutil").createFastParser(callBack);